pegulabs/terms/privacy_policy.md

 ## 7. Jurisdictions and international transfer

-Pegu operates in the United States and processes information described in this policy here in the U.S. Additionally, we work and share data as described in this policy with third parties who may perform their activities in other countries.
-As a result, your information as shared with Pegu and our partners may be subject to the laws of jurisdictions outside your own, and those laws may not afford the same privacy and data protection laws as your home jurisdiction's, particularly regarding demands or requests for information from
+advicedrop operates in the United States and processes information described in this policy here in the U.S. Additionally, we work and share data as described in this policy with third parties who may perform their activities in other countries.
+As a result, your information as shared with advicedrop and our partners may be subject to the laws of jurisdictions outside your own, and those laws may not afford the same privacy and data protection laws as your home jurisdiction's, particularly regarding demands or requests for information from